 There were many occasions in the past when I was infected while the antivirus was running.
 It did not make a peep, it did not show a notification.
 Well, maybe my list was not up to date.

-I learned the hard way that in order to protect myself, I can't just have to install an antivirus and forget about it.
+I learned the hard way that in order to protect myself, I can't just install an antivirus and forget about it.
 Instead I would have to be vigilant.
 With newer versions of Windows, there are less risks of getting a virus.
 Why?
 Because applications can't run as administrators by default.

 The most common way to get a virus in your machine is through social engineering.
 Those ads that ask you to install a download manager for faster download are nothing but a way to trick you.